openvinotoolkit/openvino/docs/notebooks/convert-to-openvino-with-output.rst

 .. parsed-literal::

     [ INFO ] MO command line tool is considered as the legacy conversion API as of OpenVINO 2023.2 release.
     In 2025.0 MO command line tool and openvino.tools.mo.convert_model() will be removed.
 Please use OpenVINO Model Converter (OVC) or openvino.convert_model().
 OVC represents a lightweight alternative of MO and provides simplified model conversion API.
     Find more information about transition from MO to OVC at https://docs.openvino.ai/2023.2/openvino_docs_OV_Converter_UG_prepare_model_convert_model_MO_OVC_transition.html

 Reversing Input Channels
 ^^^^^^^^^^^^^^^^^^^^^^^^

-`back to top ⬆️ <#Table-of-contents:>`__

 Sometimes, input images for your application can be of the ``RGB`` (or ``BGR``) format, and the model is trained on images of the ``BGR`` (or